arcadiapage/arcadiapage.github.io/_posts/2025-09-17-how-im-currently-creating-a-balanced-daily-flow.md

 So as a result, this isn't really a schedule in the typical sense.
 It's more like the shore that surrounds a lake or the banks of a river.
 It gently outlines and limits how much time to spend without dictating when the time is spent.

-For example, I don't approach these time blocks in the same order everyday.
+For example, I don't approach these time blocks in the same order every day.
 Sometimes when I first get up, I want to read, so I do that.
 But other times, I want to jump straight into the creative work, so I do that instead.
 I try to prioritize the biggest time block, because then everything else can flow around that, but overall, I just go with how I feel.

 Also not everything has to be done uninterrupted.
 For example, there is no way I can exercise for a full hour straight.
-However, I can do thirty minutes, and then do a little bit of social media time or light chores, and then do another thirty minutes after that.
+However, I can do thirty minutes, and then do a little bit of social media time or light chores, and then do another thirty minutes later.
 That's why I use a time tracker app for this because it allows me to see how much time I'm using for each block without forcing myself to stick to a strict schedule.

 So my overall goal here is to stay on task, set boundaries around my time so that I use my time well, but yet, [keep things relaxed and pressure free.](https://payhip.com/b/g8wOI)